awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amazonmq-broker-user.md

 # AWS::AmazonMQ::Broker User<a name="aws-properties-amazonmq-broker-user"></a>

 The list of broker users \(persons or applications\) who can access queues and topics\.
-For RabbitMQ brokers, one and only one administrative user is accepted and created when a broker is first provisioned\.
+For Amazon MQ for RabbitMQ brokers, one and only one administrative user is accepted and created when a broker is first provisioned\.
 All subsequent broker users are created via the RabbitMQ web console or by using the RabbitMQ management API\.
-This value can contain only alphanumeric characters, dashes, periods, underscores, and tildes \(\- \. \_ \~\)\.
-This value must be 2\-100 characters long\.

 ## Syntax<a name="aws-properties-amazonmq-broker-user-syntax"></a>